ocpi/ocpi/mod_commands.md

 ##### Response Data

-The response contains the direct response from the CPO, not the response from the Charge Point itself, that will be send via a asynchronous POST on the eMSP interface if this response is `ACCEPTED`
+The response contains the direct response from the CPO, not the response from the Charge Point itself, that will be sent via an asynchronous POST on the eMSP interface if this response is `ACCEPTED`.

 <div><!-- ---------------------------------------------------------------------------- --></div>
 | Datatype                                            | Card. | Description                                                              |